benediktms/maths/Algebra/Factoring.md

 &=(2x-1)(x-3)
 \end{align}$$

 A lot of the time we will have to find common factors by trial and error.
-We should always try to find common terms in the first term and the last term of a polynomial and then see how we can apply those factors to get the middle terms.
+We should always try to find common factors in the first number and the last number of a polynomial, and then see how we can apply those factors to get the middle numbers.